Chrome Squatch Concert Tour USA

 Freakfoot also had a new song, so we recorded that one too: On My Way To Limbo, which seemed to come out of nowhere.
 I'd sure never heard it before.
 Great bass line, maybe written just for me?
 Felt natural.
 We recorded that in one take without having even rehearsed it at all, just a quick run-through of the chords and Freakfoot doing the vocal.

 Way back when Freakfoot and we started playing music together, we were very much an amateur band.
 I started out playing with that one-stringed toy bass-box Doug had built for playing around a bonfire when he was stoned.
-Mel was actually a pretty good pianist and has always had a nice voice, but nothing special.
+Mel was actually a pretty good pianist and has always had a nice voice, but nothing rilly special.
 Pokey was hitting his tom toms trying to sound like some generic Indian on the warpath, and Freakfoot had a magnificently powerful voice but couldn't find out what to sing.

 But Freakfoot had that Vision and it included all of us.
-Then Dagrolyt, a real live wookie shaman, showed up and did some sha-haka magic to us and an album's worth of original songs fell down upon us like manna from Heaven.
+Then Dagrolyt, a real live wookie shaman, showed up and did some sha-haka magic to us and an album's load of original songs fell down upon us like manna from Heaven.
 And then a chain of weird coincidences nudged us into getting a gig as warm-up band for Chrome Pie; click click click, and we're famous!
 Ain’t that magic?

 Personally, I finally feel like a real musician at last, after having first felt like a phony when I joined the band.
 I realized that I'd cared more about hanging out with these friends (now all lovers) than I did about the music.
 I mean, my instrument, the home-made bass-box, was a TOY that required no skill (although it did require having a good sense of rhythm and an accurate sense of tone).

-But I had been a real musician once before: I'd been lead cello in grade and high school orchestras, so I'd actually been pretty good once, but I got tired of band practice discipline and dropped it all.
+But I had been a real musician once before: I'd been lead cello in grade school and high school orchestras, so I'd actually been pretty good once, but I got tired of band practice discipline and dropped it all.
 It didn't seem cool enough.
 I think I was embarrassed about hauling around that big old wooden box.
 Of course, that was before those Croatian guys in Two Cellos became popular and gave the instrument some modern street status.
 I can't believe I had to be such a snob, considering how much I actually loved playing the cello.
 It IS the sound.
 And the bow.

 And now I've finally started playing cello onstage again after having ignored it and gone completely out of practice for almost 4 years.
 I've gotten pretty good with an el-bass too, although when we perform with Chrome Pie I'd rather let Charlie do the bass lines so that I can come in with those tasty bowed cello tones.
 Or sometimes violin, but that's still pretty basic.
 Depends on the song, natch.